Zero

 When I originally wrote this page (around the year 2000, when there were still neighbourhood bookstores), judging by the bookshelves at my neighbourhood bookstore, the concept of zero seemed to be one of the more popular concepts in popular and recreational mathematics at that time.
 Perhaps this was because there were several zeroes in the year, or perhaps the reason is that of historical interest, as the exact origins of the concept are foggy, and that zero was not accepted in many mathematical circles until rather recently.

-The use of zero as a placeholder probably first occured in ancient Babylon.
+The use of zero as a placeholder probably first occurred in ancient Babylon.
 Surprisingly, even though the ancient Babylonians used a positional number system, they did not use zero as a placeholder until relatively late in their history.

-In Europe, it was not until the 1600's when zero finally started to become accepted as a number.
+In Europe, it was not until the 1600s when zero finally started to become accepted as a number.